 Effective Date and Expiration.
 The Amended 2012 Plan was adopted by the Board on April 23, 2015 (the "Board Approval Date"), subject to and conditioned upon shareholder approval of the Amended 2012 Plan.
-The Amended 2012 Plan will become effective on the date of shareholder approval of the Amended 2012 Plan (the "Effective Date"), if the shareholders so approve the Amended 2012 Plan.
+The Amended 2012 Plan will become effective on the date of shareholder approval of the Amended 2012 Plan.
 Unless sooner terminated by the Board, the Amended 2012 Plan will terminate and expire on the tenth anniversary of the Effective Date.
 No award may be made under the Amended 2012 Plan after the tenth anniversary of the Board Approval Date, but awards made prior thereto may extend beyond that date.